Is your produce organic?

 Do the horses really work on the farm?

 Yes!
-We have no tractor, but we do have two teams of draft horses: black Percherons Betsey and Ben, and Belgians Molly and Moon.
+We have no tractor, but we do have three draft horses: black Percheron Ben, and Belgians Molly and Moon.
 The horses plow, disc, harrow, spread compost, make beds, and cultivate the garden.
 They also provide valuable manure for composting.
 We put up loose hay from our fields with the horses every summer, and in winter they help gather firewood.

 Is the farm produce available only through the CSA shares?